TritonDataCenter/rfd/rfd/0035/README.md

 attached to a span in order to add additional data about the span.
 This data can be added at any point in a span which means it's easy to add tags at the point that the data is available.

+Examples of things that might be tags include:

+ * the HTTP method for the request
+ * the IP address of the remote host
+ * the query string for a request
+ * the HTTP status code for a response

+See "Open Questions" section for some discussion about alternative layouts for spans.

 ## Goals